Virtually torsion-free covers of minimax groups: Tensor -completion

 \subsection{$p$-Completing nilpotent groups}

+Let $p$ be a prime.
 Throughout this section, $\mathfrak{U}_p$ will represent the class of topological groups whose topologically finitely generated closed subgroups are all pro-$p$ groups.
 Note that $\mathfrak{U}_p$ contains the class $\mathfrak{N}_p$ defined in Section 4 as a proper subclass.
-Our goal here is to construct, for each prime $p$, a functor $N\mapsto N_p$ from the category of nilpotent groups of finite torsion-free rank to $\mathfrak{U}_p$ such that $N_p$ belongs to $\mathfrak{N}_p$ if $N$ is minimax.
-This functor will coincide with classical constructions in three cases:
+The embedding of a nilpotent $\mathfrak{M}$-group in an $\mathfrak{N}_p$-group employed in the proof of Theorem 1.13 will arise from a functor $N\mapsto N_p$ from the class of nilpotent groups of finite torsion-free rank to $\mathfrak{U}_p$ such that $N_p$ belongs to $\mathfrak{N}_p$ if $N$ is minimax.
+The present section is devoted to the construction and investigation of this functor, which will coincide with classical notions in three cases:

 \begin{itemize}

 \item If $N$ is finitely generated, then $N_p$ is naturally isomorphic to the pro-$p$ completion of $N$. \item If $N$ is abelian, then $N_p$ is naturally isomorphic to $N\otimes \mathbb Z_p$. \item If $N$ is torsion-free, then $N_p$ is naturally isomorphic to the closure of $N$ in its $p$-adic Mal'cev completion.